-For the 2014 program, 19 problem statements were developed and the BOD decided that eight of these would be included in the annual RFP.
-This RFP was distributed to potential researchers at research institutions in contributing states on November 25, 2013.
-This distribution was later than expected.
-The deadline for proposal submittal was December 23, 2013 and seven proposals were submitted that focused on six problem statements.
-The proposals submitted were distributed to the contributing state DOT representatives for ranking.
-These ranks were then weighted based on contribution levels and the weighted ranking distributed to the BOD.
-A teleconference of the BOD was held on February 20, 2014.
-During the teleconference the top four ranked proposals were selected for 2014 program year funding from pooled fund account number TPF-5(295).
+For the 2015 program, 19 problem statements were developed and the BOD decided that eight of these would be included in the annual RFP.
+This RFP was distributed to potential researchers at research institutions in contributing states on September 11, 2014.
+The deadline for proposal submittal was October 24, 2014 and 15 proposals were submitted that focused on eight problem statements.
+Six of the problem statements received competing proposals.
+The proposals submitted were distributed to the contributing state DOT representatives for an initial ranking of the proposals competing for the funding connected to particular problem statements.
+All of these rankings were received on November 24, 2014.
+These rankings were weighted based on contribution levels and a second ranking was requested that included one proposal for each problem statement.
+Only those ranked the highest in the initial ranking, for each competitive problem statement, made it to the second ranking.
+The results of the second ranking were received on December 9, 2014.
+These results were also weighted based on contribution levels and shared with the BOD.
+A teleconference of the BOD to discuss the rankings was held on December 22, 2014.
+During the teleconference the top four ranked proposals were selected for 2015 program year funding from pooled fund account number TPF-5(295).

-The 2014 SWZDI administrative agreement with InTrans was reviewed and approved by the BOD in December 2013 for funding from the pooled fund account number TPF-5(081).
-The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the "close out" of the eight research projects currently under contract with SWZDI TPF-5(081) funding and the initiation and guidance of four newly selected projects for program year 2014.
+The 2015 SWZDI administrative agreement with InTrans was reviewed and approved by the BOD in December 2014 for funding from the pooled fund account number TPF-5(295).
+The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the "close out" of existing research projects and the initiation and guidance of newly selected projects for program year 2015.

-YEAR 2014 PROGRAM
+YEAR 2015 PROGRAM

-The four proposals approved by the BOD for program year 2014 (TPF-5(295)) are expected to total \$209,997.
-Available funding from TPF-5(295) was \$220,000 and was comprised of the contributions from the participating states as shown in Table 1.
-The administrative agreement, as directed by the BOD, was funded from TPF-5(081).
-The administrative agreement was a total of \$44,842 and a conservative estimate of the funding that is expected to remain in TPF-5(081) at the end of 2014 is \$38,262.
-The 2014 program year projects, including the administrative agreement, are summarized in Table 2.
+The four proposals approved by the BOD for program year 2015 (TPF-5(295)) are expected to total \$210,761.
+Available funding from TPF-5(295) was \$245,003 and was comprised of the contributions from the participating states as shown in Table 1.
+The administrative agreement will also be was funded through the TPF-5(295).
+The administrative agreement was a total of \$33,882.
+The 2015 program year projects, including the administrative agreement, are summarized in Table 2.

 Table 1.
-State SWZDI Contributions - 2014 (TPF-5(295))
+State SWZDI Contributions - 2015 (TPF-5(295))

 Agency Funding level

 Iowa \$50,000

 Kansas \$50,000

 Missouri \$50,000

-Nebraska \$30,000
+Nebraska \$45,000

 Wisconsin \$40,000

 Carryover from

-Previous Years \$0
+Previous Years \$10,003

-Total \$220,000
+Total \$245,003